Most Notable Books in My Library

 What are you reading during this pandemic season?

-Since childhood, I was really drawn to fiction and would read most genres except the scary ones.
-Anything from comic books, to murder mysteries and law fiction novels!
-I was a huge fan of ‘Nancy Drew’, read all the ‘Sweet Valley’ series and at some point I read all the books I could find by John Grisham.
-Every Sunday morning I would knock on my parent’s bedroom door for money to go and buy the newspaper.
-I read the Comic section (including Modesty Blaise which I had absolutely no business reading), and my two favourite features: ‘Surgeons Diary’; and ‘Whispers’ by the late Wahome Mutahi.
-In a sense, books have raised me, influenced my way of thinking and how I process information.
-But they were also great to give a little break to those around me as I was a really inquisitive child!
+I was really drawn to fiction as a child and would read most genres except the scary ones: anything from comic books to murder mysteries, and legal fiction novels.
+I was a big fan of ‘Nancy Drew’; read every ‘Sweet Valley’ book my friends and classmates owned; and most of John Grisham’s novels.
+Every Sunday morning, I would knock on my parent’s bedroom door for money to go and buy the newspaper.
+I read the comic section (including Modesty Blaise, which I had absolutely no business reading), and my two favourite features: ‘Surgeons Diary’; and ‘Whispers’ by the late Wahome Mutahi.

 My All-Time Favourite Books (so far…)